NastiaIvashova/Anastasiia_Ivashova/README.md

 2) text.txt is located in the src folder(FileTXT).
 Path: https://github.com/NastiaIvashova/Anastasiia_Ivashova/blob/WebAPI/WebAPI_Ivashova/src/FileTXT/text.TXT
 Main.java uses this file to load, retrieve metadata and delete.

- 3)pom.xml contains information for a software project maintained by Maven.
+3) pom.xml contains information for a software project maintained by Maven.
 During execution, Maven first of all checks whether this file contains all the necessary data and whether all the data is syntactically correct.
 Path:https://github.com/NastiaIvashova/Anastasiia_Ivashova/blob/WebAPI/WebAPI_Ivashova/pom.xml

  Also, I tested my code in TeamCity and Postman.